JackCooper666/learning-note/career/future plan.md

 # priority
 1. apply Robotics PHD, your main propose, the SLAM is the best, other options can be considered as well
-	1. singapore is best option
+	1. Singapore is best option
 	2. China
 2. apply job, your route of retreat
 	1. Singapore